spryker/spryker-docs/docs/pbc/all/search/202212.0/tutorials-and-howtos/configure-elasticsearch.md

 To extend or overwrite the existing configurations, create a new file with the same name you want to modify and provide only the differences compared to the original one.

-When the search installer runs, it reads all the available configuration files and merges them by an index name per store.
-This might be handy if you have modules that are not tightly coupled together, but both need to use the same index for some reason, or you just need to extend or override the default configuration provided on the core level.
+When the search installer runs, it reads all the available configuration files and merges them by an index name per each store.
+This is especially useful if you have modules that are not tightly coupled together, but need to use the same index for some reason, or if you just need to extend or override the default configuration provided on the core level.

 To extend or modify indexes and mappings for a specific store, create a new configuration file along with the store's name—for example, `de_page.json`.
-The file is used for this store only.
-For example, if you have a different analyzing strategy for your stores, you must define it separately.
+The file is used for this specific, single store only.
+If you have a different analyzing strategy for your stores, you must define it separately.

 ## Install indexes and mappings